-- (a) Basic soils information: it is to the benefit of the applicant to perform due diligence on soils to ensure the proposed development will support septic and mound systems.
-A report should shall be completed by a soil/environmental scientist and submitted with the Concept PlanCDP, suggesting the suitability of the land for building sites and on-site wastewater treatment systems of the types, locations, and densities contemplated. - (b) Information indicating typical, high, and low subsurface distances to groundwater and bedrock. - (c) Complete a WDNR Natural Heritage Inventory (NHI) preliminary assessment. - (d) A plan map, drawn to a scale of 1" to 200' except where otherwise approved by the Town Engineer, which shows all lands under the control of the applicant which are contiguous or separated only by existing public roads or railroad rights-of-way.
+(a) Basic soils information: report

+- (b) Information indicating typical, high, and low subsurface distances to groundwater and bedrock. - (c) Complete a WDNR Natural Heritage Inventory (NHI) preliminary assessment. - (d) A plan map, drawn to a scale of 1" to 200' except where otherwise approved by the Town Engineer, which shows all lands under the control of the applicant which are contiguous or separated only by existing public roads or railroad rights-of-way.
 The plan map shall show the following information. - 1.
 Proposed road(s) layout (shared driveway or public road).

-(b)(e) Groundwater information.
+(b)(e)